-SECTION II - FINAL PROVISIONS
+SECTION II FINAL PROVISIONS

 The present Convention is established in English and in French.
 Both texts are equally authentic.
 The Swiss Federal Council shall arrange for official translations of the Convention to be made in the Russian and Spanish languages.

-The present Convention replaces the Convention of 27th July, 1929, in relations between the High Contracting Parties.
+The present Convention replaces the Convention of 27 July 1929, in relations between the High Contracting Parties.

-In the relations between the Powers which are bound by the Hague Convention relative to the Laws and Customs of War on Land, whether that of 29th July, 1899, or that of 18th October, 1907, and which are parties to the present Convention, this last Convention shall be complementary to Chapter II of the Regulations annexed to the above-mentioned Conventions of the Hague.
+In the relations between the Powers which are bound by the Hague Convention respecting the Laws and Customs of War on Land, whether that of 29 July 1899, or that of 18 October 1907, and which are parties to the present Convention, this last Convention shall be complementary to Chapter II of the Regulations annexed to the above-mentioned Conventions of the Hague.

-The present Convention, which bears the date of this day, is open to signature until 12th February, 1950, in the name of the Powers represented at the Conference which opened at Geneva on 21st April, 1949; furthermore, by Powers not represented at that Conference, but which are parties to the Convention of 27th July, 1929.
+The present Convention, which bears the date of this day, is open to signature until 12 February 1950, in the name of the Powers represented at the Conference which opened at Geneva on 21 April 1949; furthermore, by Powers not represented at that Conference, but which are parties to the Convention of 27 July 1929.